JaiPrathikReddySoda/ai-blog-generator-interview-jaiprathikreddysoda/README.md

 ### 3. Install Required Packages

-Install all Python dependencies in one step:
 ```bash
 pip install -r requirements.txt
 ```

 ### 4. Configure Environment Variables

-Set up your `.env` file for API keys and settings:

 - Copy the template:
   ```bash